 Timothy moved to New Jersey in 2006 to attend the County College of Morris.
 There, he was co-founder of their first environmental club, while pursuing a degree in biology in the environmental field.
 Upon graduation, he transferred to Rutgers, Cook College where he was part of the campus environmental organization and helped assess and clean local waterways.
-He received his Bachelor Degree in Mayof 2010.
-He just recently returned from a three month trip to hawaii where he lived in an Eco-village.
-Timothy is very excited for his opportunity with the EECO where he will have the opportunity to teach and be out in nature - something he has always wanted.
+He received his bachelor’s degree in May of 2010.
+He just recently returned from a three month trip to Hawaii where he lived in an eco-village.
+Timothy is very excited for his opportunity with the EECO where he will have the opportunity to teach and be out in nature – something he has always wanted.

 Ashley Schmid was born in Bergen County, New Jersey, where she was raised in the close-knit and supportive community of Harrington Park.
 Her childhood time spent in the outdoors and exploring the woods around her house has helped to foster an ingrained love and respect for the natural environment.

 Karen was born and raised in the illustrious suburban town of West Chester, Pennsylvania.
-She graduated from Penn State in 2007 with a Bachelor’s degree in History.
-She decided to continue her education at graduate school, and recently received her Master’s Degree in Environmental Geography from Shippensburg University of Pennsylvania.
-During her time at Shippensburg, Karen focused her studies on land use planning, water resources management and Geographic Information Systems (GIS).
+She graduated from Penn State in 2007 with a bachelor’s degree in History.
+She decided to continue her education in graduate school, and recently received her master’s degree in Environmental Geography from Shippensburg University of Pennsylvania.
+During her time at Shippensburg, Karen focused her studies on land use planning, water resources management, and Geographic Information Systems (GIS).
 She also worked as a floodplain management intern for the PA Department of Community and Economic Development.

 Karen is now enjoying the opportunity to apply her environmental knowledge as an educator at the School of Conservation during her year-long AmeriCorps term.
 In her free time, she enjoys hiking, kayaking, reading and gardening.